ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

 # Cross content type recommendations

-Cross content type option is used to get multiple recommendation items for each input types.
+Cross content type option is used to combine best recommendation items from different content types.
 It applies to scenarios which have more than one output type configured.

 ## Configure scenario